-Web Manager: ATVN web supervisors work within the newsroom as the head of the web department during their shift.
+Web Supervisor: ATVN web supervisors work within the newsroom as the head of the web department during their shift.
 They supervise all text articles, comments, video clips, photos and teases throughout the day as news breaks and as video comes in from the field.
 Web managers also use social media to promote the web site and generate Twitter followers and Facebook "likes."
 The role of this position changes as journalism evolves.

 Web Producer: Web producers ingest and cut video shot by reporters and multimedia journalists specifically for use on ATVN's website.
 They may also write summaries or create and post photo slideshows on Flickr or on the website.
-This person must have knowledge of AVID and have good web technical abilities.
+This person must have knowledge of Adobe Premiere and have good web technical abilities.